by Will Watts

 you were writing a suite of tests to exercise some database code,

-you might subclass TTestSetup
+you might subclass TTestSetup and

 use it to open and close the database before executing the suite.